-This meeting will be conducted in accordance with California Government Code sections 54953(e) and 54954.3 and other applicable law.
+This meeting will be conducted in accordance with California Government Code

 MEETING LOCATION WILL NOT BE OPEN TO THE PUBLIC

 Be advised that due to the COVID-19 pandemic in-person participation will not be allowed, there will be no members of the public in attendance at Council Meetings.
 Alternatives to in-person attendance for viewing and participating in City Council meetings are being provided under provided below.